tgstation/tgstation/.github/CONTRIBUTING.md

 ### No overriding type safety checks.
 The use of the : operator to override type safety checks is not allowed.
 You must cast the variable to the proper type.

-### Type paths must began with a /
+### Type paths must begin with a /
-eg: `/datum/thing` not `datum/thing`
+eg: `/datum/thing`, not `datum/thing`

 ### Datum type paths must began with "datum"
-In byond this is optional, but omitting it makes finding definitions harder.
+In DM, this is optional, but omitting it makes finding definitions harder.

 ### Do not use text/string based type paths
 It is rarely allowed to put type paths in a text format, as there are no compile errors if the type path no longer exists.
 Here is an example: